ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 	Change the path of the *ssl.truststore.location* to **/home/ibmuser/kafkaconnect/es-cert.jks**.

+	Notice *consumer.ssl.* properties.
+The MQ sink connect is a Kafka consumer since it is reading Event Streams messages and putting them on an MQ queue.

 	Click *Save* and close the editor.

 	![](./images/pots/msghub/lab12/image71.png)

+	{% include important.html content="Make sure that the **rest.port=8084** is not present in this file as the MQ source connector is using that port.
+This MQ sink connector will use the default port. " %}

 1. In the terminal window, change to the esconfig and enter the following command: